mattwynne/robot_tournament/README.markdown

     bundle install

-Start the server like this:

-    ./bin/server

-That starts the tournament engine, where you can host battles between rival teams' robots.
 Robots are built by programmers and have to conform to a simple protocol:

   * uploaded as zip file
   * zip file contains a single folder in the root from which the robot will take it's name